scpyork/GladAlert/README.md

 It is also possible to determine what files are available in a sub repository with gsutils list function.
 Wildcard matching of filenames may also be used here e.g.
 `gsutil ls -d gs://storage.cloud.google.com/earthenginepartners-hansen/GLADalert/2019/*/alert18_*`

+# The Code
+Although not finished, this will ultimately form a python library containing automated documentation.
+This (README.md) is a report and overview of the different functionalities of the code.

+## Exctracting the dataset
+`python -m GLADalertTRASE.update_data`